wmo-im/wcmp2/.github/ISSUE_TEMPLATE/amendment-proposal.md

 ---
 name: Amendment Proposal
-about: Proposals for Amendments to WCMP2
+about: Proposals for amendments to WCMP2
 title: ''
 labels: ''
 assignees: ''

 ---
-# Requestor(s)*
-_(Name of individuals, groups, or organizations that are requesting the amendment.
-Include relevant affiliations and GitHub user names, as applicable.)_

 # Overview of proposal*
-_(Overview description of the amendment(s) requested.
+_(Brief description of the amendment(s) requested.
 Include as much relevant information as possible, such as rationale, purpose, and implementation plans.)_

 # Amendment details*
 _(The exact changes proposed.
 Enter TBD if the details are unknown.
 This content may evolve as decisions are finalized.)_